cinaglia/bitcheck/README.md

 for HTTP requests, as well as `gevent` for asynchronous requests.
 Optionally use `virtualenvwrapper` to handle dependencies.

-Roadmap
+TODO
 -------
-* Add support for multiple currencies and exchanges.
+- [ ] Add support for multiple currencies and exchanges
-* Handle request errors.
+- [ ] Handle request errors
-* `implemented` Add support for parallel HTTP requests.
+- [x] Add support for parallel HTTP requests
-* `implemented` Add setuptools support.
+- [x] Add setuptools support

 (Un)license
 -------